bboc/mdtools/docs-src/content/src/appendix/markdown-cheat-sheet.md

 ####### one more heading

-That's it, it shouldn't get any deeper.
+That's it, it shouldn't go any deeper.